 There are hundreds of different bridle designs and variations, designs, each with their own benefits and drawbacks.
 Broadly speaking bridles can be grouped into two categories: standard bridles and bitless bridles.

 Snaffle bridles are the most simple and common type of bridle.
-Snaffle bridles are generally made of leather and consist of a headstall, a cheekpiece on each side, a browband, a throatlatch, a bit, reins and a noseband.
-Snaffle bridles are generally considered a gentle bridle and are suitable for all the levels of English riding except for the highest levels of dressage.
+They are generally made of leather and consist of a headstall, a cheekpiece on each side, a browband, a throatlatch, a bit, reins and a noseband.
+Snaffle bridles are suitable for all the levels of English riding except for the highest levels of dressage.
 Contrary to what the name suggests, snaffle bridles can fit with both snaffle bits as well as curb bits.

 Pelham bridle is a popular alternative to the double bridle, featuring just one bit but two reins.
 The Pelham bit combines elements of both a curb bit and a snaffle bit.
 The bit is attached to two sets of reins.
 Pelham bridles apply pressure to different parts of a horse's head, depending on which rein is used.
-The Pelham bridles are used in many equestrian disciplines.
 In English riding, the Pelham bridle may be used in place of a double bridle, when it is desirable to have double reins but not two bits.
 Pelham bridles are also utilised for polo when the action of a double bridle is desired, but due to the fast pace, the rider isn't always able to make rein adjustments.